-The last thing you need in winter is an icy stream of water interrupting your bliss and turning your hot shower into a cold shower.
+In winter, the last thing you need is an icy stream of water interrupting your bliss and turning your hot shower into a cold shower.
 To prevent this from happening, remember to get the water tank serviced.
 Year-long accumulation of sediments and calcium buildup can settle on the bottom of the tank, reducing its capacity to hold warm water.
-This will increase electricity costs, as you’ll need more water throughout the day.
+They will increase electricity costs, as you’ll need more water throughout the day.

 Not just that, the pipes leading back and forth to the water heater also require servicing and insulation to maintain their efficiency and prevent them from bursting.

 Besides, we’d also like to add that annual maintenance will enhance your heating system’s efficiency and longevity.
-It reduces the chances of them underperforming during the months when you need them the most.
+It reduces the chances of underperforming during the months when you need them the most.

 Thus, as soon as winter approaches, either manually clean the water heating system or hire a professional to do the same.
 They will assess the system, check for potential defects, remove calcification and suggest other replacement needs or if you need a new hot water system.

 So, service the hot water system right away and make it winter-proof to save yourself from the onslaught of cold water in the middle of a hot shower.

 As the temperature drops, pipe leaks can become a common problem.
-This is because pipes located on the house’s exterior walls or in unheated areas (garage or attic) freeze and burst during winter.
+Pipes on the house’s exterior walls or in unheated areas (garage or attic) freeze and burst during winter.

 Proper insulation can prepare the water pipes for the winter months and you can avoid frozen pipes.
-Also, you wouldn’t have to spend time and money on restoring burst pipes.
+Also, you wouldn’t have to spend time and money restoring burst pipes.

 Besides, it also prevents water loss by not letting the heat escape to the surroundings.
 Thus, it is crucial to insulate pipes running through unheated spaces in the house to prevent them from being frozen.

-If you want to reduce energy costs, we’d recommend insulating hot water pipes even in the interiors of the house.
-This minimises water loss through radiation and keeps the water hot for a longer time.
+If you want to reduce energy costs, we’d recommend insulating hot water pipes even in the house’s interiors.
+It minimises water loss through radiation and keeps the water hot for longer.